Paul-Asamoah-Boadu/Predicting-the-Cooling-Load-of-Buildings/README.md

 <a id="selection"></a>
 <h2>Model Selection</h2>

 Out of the 9 models, he best-performing models were optimized by using Grid Search Cross-Validation.
-Four different models were built for this project, and the performance of each model was visualized using a custom function `model_perf_visual()` that compares the actual and predicted values.
-The four models used were:
+Five different models were selected, and the performance of each model was visualized using a custom function `model_perf_visual()` that compares the actual and predicted values.
+The five models used were:

+<h3>Gradient Boosting Regressor</h3>